Protect children from abuse

 Seek help if you are concerned about your own behaviour

-Seeking sexually explicit images of children can have grave consequences.
-If you are concerned about your online viewing of sexual images of children or if you have not looked at them but have an urge to do so, you can access anonymous, confidential and effective help from Stop It Now by calling 1800-01-1800.
-Regions covered are Victoria, Queensland and Western Australia.
+Accessing sexually explicit images of children is illegal.
+If you are concerned about your online viewing of sexual images of children or if you have not looked at them but have an urge to do so, you can access free, anonymous, and non-judgmental help from Stop It Now by calling 1800-01-1800.

 How Google works with child protection organisations